A personal understanding

 Being poor people in a poor village encouraged me

-in being a child prodigy of junk.
+being a child prodigy of junk.
 Exstatic retrieval of

 other people's rubbish from the local dump combined